Keto vs. Paleo: What’s the Difference?

 Maria, 42, tried paleo to “eat cleaner” and get rid of bloating.
 It helped her digestion, but she didn’t lose much weight.

 What changed?
-She was already eating clean—but keto helped her control insulin and burn fat.
+She was already eating clean—but keto helped her control insulin and burn fat more effectively.

 Can you combine keto and paleo?

 Yes.
-Some people do “Paleo Keto”—strict whole foods, but also track carbs to stay in ketosis.
+Some people follow “Paleo Keto”—eating strict whole foods while also tracking carbs to stay in ketosis.
+It’s the best of both worlds for some.

 Is keto more restrictive than paleo?

-Yes.
+Yes, in terms of carbs.
 Keto has tighter carb limits.
-Paleo is more about what you eat, not how much.
+Paleo is more about what you eat rather than how much.

 Which is better for weight loss?

-Keto usually leads to faster fat loss due to ketosis.
-But both can work with the right habits.
+Keto usually leads to faster fat loss due to ketosis and appetite suppression.
+But both can work with the right habits and consistency.

 Summary